1ynxy/mesh-net/README.md

 When running on a headless server it must be run using a virtual framebuffer so that GLFW can initialise correctly.
 This can be achieved using Xvfb.

+Use of a program such as 'pngcheck -c [file]' is advised to ensure that all image assets pass CRC checks.

 ## dependencies

 - GLFW3